lamewarden/Mergado_test/README.md

 # Mergado_test
 Interview test from Mergado
 # Structure of the repository:
-1. Solution as separate files;
+1. Solutions as separate files;
 2. Jupyter notebook with solutions;

 # Task description: